mindspore-lab/mindone/examples/stable_diffusion_v2/T2I-Adapter.md

 - **Simple and lightweight**: 77M parameters for full and 5M parameters for light adapters.
 - **Composable**: Several adapters can be combined to achieve multi-condition control.
-- **Generalizable**: Can be directly used on custom models as long as they fine-tuned from the same model (e.g., use T2I-Adapters trained on SD 1.5 with SD 2.0).
+- **Generalizable**: Can be directly used on custom models as long as they fine-tuned from the same model (e.g., use T2I-Adapters trained on SD 1.5 with SD 2.0 or Anything anime model).

 ## Pretrained Models